crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Monks
   Monks have a head start with the divine.
-They start with only a simple weapon of their choice, a potion of divine ambrosia, and a robe, but when they choose a god for the first time, their spiritual training gives them a piety boost.
+They start with only a simple weapon of their choice, a potion of divine ambrosia, a robe, and an orb of light to guide them.
+However, when they worship a god for the first time, their spiritual training gives them a piety boost.

 Hunters
   The Hunter is a type of fighter who specialises in missile weapons.
 A Hunter